ONSdigital/ssdc-rm-docker-dev/README.md

 ### Docker network
 ```
-ERROR: Network censusrmdockerdev_default declared as external, but could not be found.
-Please create the network manually using `docker network create censusrmdockerdev_default` and try again.
+ERROR: Network ssdcrmdockerdev_default declared as external, but could not be found.
+Please create the network manually using `docker network create ssdcrmdockerdev_default` and try again.
 make: *** [up] Error 1
 ```